dragonflydb/documentation/docs/command-reference/strings/incr.md

 string that can not be represented as integer.
 This operation is limited to 64 bit signed integers.

-**Note**: this is a string operation because Redis does not have a dedicated integer type.
+**Note**: this is a string operation because Dragonfly does not have a dedicated integer type.
 The string stored at the key is interpreted as a base-10 **64 bit signed integer** to execute the operation.

-Redis stores integers in their integer representation, so for string values that actually hold an integer, there is no overhead for storing the string representation of the integer.
+Dragonfly stores integers in their integer representation, so for string values that actually hold an integer, there is no overhead for storing the string representation of the integer.